The Last Supper (Leonardo)

 The work was commissioned as part of a plan of renovations to the church and its convent buildings by Leonardo's patron Ludovico Sforza, Duke of Milan.
 In order to permit his inconsistent painting schedule and frequent revisions, it is painted with materials that allowed for regular alterations: tempera on gesso, pitch, and mastic.
 Due to the methods used, a variety of environmental factors, and intentional damage, little of the original painting remains today despite numerous restoration attempts, the last being completed in 1999.
-Housed in the refectory of the Convent of Santa Maria delle Grazie in Milan, Italy, The Last Supper is his largest work, aside from the Sala delle Asse.
+The Last Supper is Leonardo's largest work, aside from the Sala delle Asse.

 Painting

 Commission and creation

 The Last Supper measures 460 × 880 cm and covers an end wall of the dining hall at the monastery of Santa Maria delle Grazie in Milan, Italy.
 The theme was a traditional one for refectories, although the room was not a refectory at the time that Leonardo painted it.
-The main church building was being completed (in 1498).
-Leonardo's patron, Ludovico Sforza, planned that the church should be remodeled as a family mausoleum, and to this end, changes were made, perhaps to plans by Bramante; these plans were not fully carried out, and a smaller mortuary chapel was constructed, adjacent to the cloister.
+The main church building was still under construction while Leonardo was composing the painting.
+Leonardo's patron, Ludovico Sforza, planned that the church should be remodeled as a family mausoleum.
+To this end, changes were made, perhaps to plans by Donato Bramante.
+These plans were not fully carried out, and a smaller mortuary chapel was constructed, adjacent to the cloister.
 The painting was commissioned by Sforza to decorate the wall of the mausoleum.
 The lunettes above the main painting, formed by the triple arched ceiling of the refectory, are painted with Sforza coats-of-arms.
 The opposite wall of the refectory is covered by the Crucifixion fresco by Giovanni Donato da Montorfano, to which Leonardo added figures of the Sforza family in tempera; these figures have deteriorated in much the same way as has The Last Supper.

-Leonardo worked on The Last Supper from about 1495 to 1498, but did not work continuously.
+Leonardo worked on The Last Supper from about 1495 to 1498, but he did not work continuously.
 The beginning date is not certain, as the archives of the convent for the period have been destroyed.
 A document dated 1497 indicates that the painting was nearly completed at that date.

-One story goes that a prior from the monastery complained to Leonardo about its delay, enraging him.
-He wrote to the head of the monastery, explaining he had been struggling to find the perfect villainous face for Judas, and that if he could not find a face corresponding with what he had in mind, he would use the features of the prior who had complained.
+A prior from the monastery reportedly complained to Leonardo about its delay.
+Leonardo wrote to the head of the monastery, explaining he had been struggling to find the perfect villainous face for Judas, and that if he could not find a face corresponding with what he had in mind, he would use the features of the prior who had complained.

 In 1557, Gian Paolo Lomazzo wrote that Leonardo's friend Bernardo Zenale advised him to leave Christ's face unfinished, arguing that "it would be impossible to imagine faces lovelier or gentler than those of James the Greater or James the Less."
 Leonardo apparently took the advice.